vespa-engine/sample-apps/semantic-qa-retrieval/README.md

 The evaluation script runs all questions produced by the convertation script and for each question it executes different recall and ranking strategies and finally it computes the
 [mean reciprocal rank](https://en.wikipedia.org/wiki/Mean_reciprocal_rank) _MRR@100_ and the Recall@1,Recall@5 and Recall@10 metrics.

- The evaluations script uses the [Vespa search api](https://docs.vespa.ai/documentation/search-api.html)
+The evaluations script uses the [Vespa query api](https://docs.vespa.ai/documentation/query-api.html)

 Running the _evaluation.py_ script: